 Cauliflower is a great substitute for things like rice, orzo, couscous and quinoa because it can easily be broken down into small pieces that resemble these little grains.
 Cauliflower is a great substitute in dishes with thick sauces such as stews and curries, because the cauliflower is able to soak up the delicious flavours!
 It is also great for things like fried rice and side dishes.
 Given its relatively bland taste, you can use it in a variety of recipes and get creative with spices, seasonings and sauces.

-You can buy dry-riced cauliflower like this one from Keto and Co.
-Or, if you have a food processor at home, you can make your own.
+If you have a food processor at home, you can make your own!
 Simply wash and cut your cauliflower into chunks removing the stems and leaves and allow the food processor to do the rest of the work!

 We hope these recipes inspire you to use more cauliflower in the kitchen: